-Italy earthquake: Rescuer describes joy of pulling girl from rubble
+Italy earthquake: More than 2,000 forced to live in camps

 Story highlights

+- Officials hope to relocate people as weather cools in mountain area

-- Death toll climbs to 267 as aftershocks continue in Amatrice
+- Death toll climbs to 281 as aftershocks continue

 Are you in Italy?
 Are you affected by the earthquake?
 If it's safe for you to do so, WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
 Please tag #CNNiReport in your message.

-Angelo Moroni described to Italian ANSA news agency the moment he and other firefighters rescued a girl that he said was named Giorgia after digging through the mountains of debris with their bare hands for hours.
+Angelo Moroni described to Italian ANSA news agency the moment he and other firefighters rescued a girl that he said was named Giorgia after digging through mountains of debris with their bare hands for hours.

 "At times like that you don't think, you go on for hours without feeling thirst or tiredness.
 We were sure she was safe only when we put her on a stretcher and doctors carried her away.
 Then we exploded with joy for this great result," he said.